Abhisheksharma004/PythonGUI/README.md

 # PythonGUI
--Just Try the GUi i npython
+-Just Try the GUi in python